Haivision/srt/docs/statistics.md

 Same as `pktRcvDropTotal`, but expressed in bytes, including payload and all the headers (20 bytes IPv4 + 8 bytes UDP + 16 bytes SRT).
 Bytes for the dropped packets' payloads are estimated based on the average packet size.
 Receiver side.

-TODO: Bytes for the dropped packets' payloads are estimated based on the average packet size. - What's about the other stats from this group?
+TODO: Bytes for the dropped packets' payloads are estimated based on the average packet size. - What's about the other stats from this group? -> applicable for byteRcvLossTotal (as of now it has lost and out-of-order and undecrypted, but we do not size for lost and potentially out of order)

 ### byteRcvUndecryptTotal